Monday, February 21, 2022

 Concession to Convention

 Our public Lands, frequently managed by the Bureau of Land Management, are often in remote places where one can safely surmise that one has it to one's self.
-But on occasion I've seen postings by The Bureau where they evidently felt it necessary to constrain behavior warning that due to the potential proximity of others, nudity is not allowed.
+But I've seen postings by The Bureau where they warn that due to the potential proximity of others, nudity is not allowed.

-Like Paul Weiner (deceased), I eschew clothing.
+Like Paul Winer (deceased), I eschew clothing.
 Not for any principaled reason, but simply because I don't like the feel of cloth against my skin.

-Though there is little traffic on the road in Kofa, any is some.
+Though there is little traffic in Kofa, any is some.
 In a concession to convention and a placatory nod to the BLM, I not only don underpants, but augment the concession with shorts...such as they are.

 Crafted from long pants that've seen better days, they rip and tear as I squat, bend over and otherwise cavort about.